 But don’t mistake this for a political mega-game such as Twilight Imperium.
 No, this is entirely peaceful and mechanical.
 Use ore and money to adapt planets, and build mines, trading posts, laboratories, and institutes.

-You need to time your expansions according to round goals (to score maximum points), which (together with scarce resources) means Gaia Project presents a superb economical puzzle and an excellent challenge for heavy gamers.
+You need to time your expansions according to round goals (to score maximum points), which (together with scarce resources) means Gaia Project presents a superb economic puzzle and an excellent challenge for heavy gamers.

-Also check out Age of Innovation, a further development of the TM system
+Check out Age of Innovation, a further development of the TM system

 1. Brass: Birmingham